swarmbug/src/README.md

 More details in **[Fixed_pt_SVMap](https://github.com/swarmbug/src/tree/main/Fixed_pt_SVMap)**.

-## Supplementary materials for Profiling the threshold for the time window
+## Profiling the threshold for the time window

 We explain how to profile the threshold for the time window (4.1.3 Temporal analysis).